Ada-Developers-Academy/core-pses/03/hamming.md

     - This tells me that we need to compare two string inputs and the function will return a numeric type.
     - Since we are counting differences which are typically whole numbers, and the example shows a return value of "7", I'm inferring that we should return an integer.

-3. The problem statement guarantees that the two inputs will be non-empty and only contain the characters “G”, “A”, “T”, & “C”.
+3. The problem statement guarantees that the two inputs will be non-empty and only contain the characters "G", "A", "T", & "C".
     - This means I can trust that the inputs will always contain one or more character that we can compare
     - The strings should should contain only uppercased letters.